google/gcp_scanner/visualization_tool/docs/DOC.md

 ### Types Definition

-The types layer contains the types definitions that used across the app.
-It works as a middle layer between the parsing layer and the UI layer Where it defines what data shape is expected from the parsing logic.
+The types layer contains the types definitions that are used across the app.
+It works as a middle layer between the parsing layer and the UI layer where it defines what data shape is expected from the parsing logic.

-There are two main types of data that is extracted from the GCP Scanner:
+There are two main types of data that are extracted from the GCP Scanner:

 - `Resources`: The resources that the credentials have access to.
 - `IAM Policies`: The IAM policies roles that are attached to the projects found in the scan.